jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkRel(_findByLinkRel string) ([]*Link, error)
 ```
-FindByLinkRel searchs against the primary key link_rel and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkRel searchs against the database table field link_rel and will return []*Link,error This method is a programatically generated finder for Link

 ```go